 Staff may prorate the mathematical formula to account for differing grade configurations.
 Districts have the option to reject the mathematical calculation and request to be placed on the agenda for consideration of student capacity based on atypical space adjustment or atypical school analysis.
 Generally, atypical spaces are unusual spaces for the size and type of school that have a permanent impact on the ability of the physical school to serve the mathematically derived student capacity.

 Examples of atypical spaces are excessive interior circulation or an elementary school gymnasium.

-If the school district rejects the mathematical calculation of student capacity, staff will work with the district to prepare a recommendation for the Board using the atypical space adjustment methodology or atypical school analysis.
-The Board may consider remodeling of these spaces.
+If the school district rejects the mathematical calculation of student capacity, staff will work with the district to prepare a recommendation for the Board.
 The Board may accept, reject, or modify the staff recommendation.